Platelet Rich Plasma (PRP)

 For optimal PRP volume a patient should be well hydrated prior to the procedure.
 There are no dietary restrictions or precautions that otherwise need to be taken.

-The “vampire facial” is a non-technical term popularized by social media to describe the process of micro-needling and administering PRP topically at the same time.
+This is the process of micro-needling and administering PRP topically at the same time.
 The goal of combining micro-needling with PRP is to maximize collagen regeneration of the skin.
 Micro-needling with or without PRP does not typically achieve a complete response with only one treatment.
-As such, this procedure is often sold in packages.
+Therefore, the procedure is typically sold in packages of three treatments.

-A Vampire Facelift® is a registered term seen in the media to describe the use of PRP for facial filler or volumization.
+A PRP facelift describes the use of PRP for facial filler or volumization.
 This procedure uses PRP to stimulate deeper tissues of the face to produce collagen and increase in volume.
-Unlike other fillers, the PRP itself does not actually provide the volume and likewise the result is dependent on a patient’s ability to respond to cell stimulation.
-Typically this treatment like other cell stimulators must be performed in a series.
-Often patients turn to combining PRP with facial fat grafting to get a more predictable volume increase.
+Unlike other fillers, the PRP itself does not actually provide the volume; therefore, the result is dependent on a patient’s ability to respond to cell stimulation.
+Typically this treatment, like other cell stimulators, must be performed in a series.

-In our practice, PRP alone is commonly used to address dark circles and “tear troughs.”
+In our practice, PRP with or without microneedling is commonly used to address skin tone and texture.
 This method, unlike fillers, results in less swelling of the area but may require multiple treatments to obtain the optimal result.

 How much does PRP cost?

-PRP injection Vampire Facelift® costs $500 for one vial and $800 for two vials.
+- Facial PRP Treatments cost $800 for one vial and $1500 for two vials